huanggengli/astro-paper-multiblog/src/data/blog/thinking-in-english-first-note.md

   - Thoughts
 description: "Sharing my thoughts on website building with AI."
 ---

-# Patience: The Unexpected Key to Building My First Website with AI
-As a non-technical person , I recently built my first website using AI tools and web templates.
+As a non-technical person, I recently built my first website using AI tools and web templates.
 What surprised me most wasn't the ease of the process, but rather a simple lesson: patience was the key to success.
 ## The Journey Begins: Discovering Vibe Coding
 For a long time, I've wanted to build a personal website to document my thoughts and projects in the future—something I see others do effortlessly.
 So I decided to turn this aspiration into reality.
 ## First Attempt: Vibe Coding with AI Tools